liisatormakangas/FitnessWebsiteProject/README.md

 # FitnessWebsiteProject

 This Fitness web site has been created as a project work for OAMK first year Information Technology studies.
 The task was to implement a web app/site based on the chosen topic and to include certain functionalities such as register, login, editing data, and commenting.
-Implementation should be done using TypeScript, NodeJS, Express and PostgreSQL.
+Implementation was to be done using TypeScript, NodeJS, Express and PostgreSQL.

 The web site includes fitness-related blog texts that users can read and comment, a web shop to buy courses related to fitness and wellness, body mass index and calorie calculators, and short stories about successful user experiences.